chainsaw-rendezvous/2018-draft-site/source/2019/carvers/index.md

         year: 2019
 ---
 Carvers will be live carving at their booths again in 2019!
 Each will start with an 8 foot log to create a finished piece.
 Many will be selling pieces direct to the public too.

+Are you a carver that wants to attend the Rendezvous?
+The [Carver Information page](../carver-info) is for you.